rclone/rclone/docs/content/docs.md

 fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 Options which use SIZE use kByte by default.
-However a suffix of `b` for bytes, `k` for kBytes, `M` for MBytes and `G` for GBytes may be used.
+However, a suffix of `b` for bytes, `k` for kBytes, `M` for MBytes and `G` for GBytes may be used.
 These are the binary units, eg 1, 2\*\*10, 2\*\*20, 2\*\*30 respectively.